Budget 2020: Grant Robertson rules out capital gains tax, looks to economic growth to get out of debt hole

 Very little mention was made of tax in the Budget.
 This morning Robertson said tax would likely be a hot topic heading into the election.

-"In terms of things around the tax system...that is no doubt going to be a significant debate in the election campaign."
+"In terms of things around the tax system... that is no doubt going to be a significant debate in the election campaign."

 Bruce Bernacchi, KPMG's head of financial services, said he wouldn't be surprised to see more taxes if the current Government was returned at the next election.